 Roof and ground-based mounts each have their advantages.
-Roof mounts are popular as they install quickly and have a lower cost than a ground-based systems.
-Ground mounts are best for off-grid homes, winter optimization, or if a roof is unfavorable for any reason.
+Roof mounts are popular as they install quickly and have a lower cost compared to ground-based systems.
+Ground mounts have their advantages though, and are ideal for off-grid homes, winter optimization, or whenever a roof is unfavorable for any reason.

 Pro: most cost-effective

 Pro: does not occupy or disturb the ground